farsightsec/axa/README.md

-program which will make the remote data available locally, and then use [`pcap`](http://www.tcpdump.org/) (for SIE channel 14) or [`nmsg`](https://github.com/farsightsec/nmsg) (for all other SIE channels) as they would on an analysis server directly conected to SIE itself.
+program which will make the remote data available locally, and then use [`pcap`](http://www.tcpdump.org/) (for SIE channel 14) or [`nmsg`](https://github.com/farsightsec/nmsg) (for all other SIE channels) as they would on an analysis server directly connected to SIE itself.

 Of note, SRA can perform filtering.
-This feature is highly desirable due to the very high volume of data caried by SIE which can burst to hundreds of megabits per second in a single channel.
+This feature is highly desirable due to the very high volume of data carried by SIE which can burst to hundreds of megabits per second in a single channel.
 On the flip side, when using SRA to access low volume channels, entire channels can be selected for remote distribution.
 However, when remotely